 Fiji confirms another COVID-19 case in quarantine

-He confirms that the person is the third border quarantine case confirmed among the passengers on board this repatriation flight.

-The frontline border staff that was directly involved in the arrival of the passengers on this flight have also all tested negative for COVID-19.
+The frontline border staff that were directly involved in the arrival of the passengers on this flight have also been tested and all results returned negative.